-2. Graduation Procedures: As mentioned, there is only one graduation ceremony each year and this occurs in May.
+- 2. Graduation Procedures: As mentioned, there is only one graduation ceremony each year and this occurs in May.
 Regardless of when a student completes the Program (i.e. August, December or May), students are invited to "walk" in the May commencement exercises.
 The Student Life Office (NOT the Vet Tech Office) is in charge of organizing graduation, graduation rehearsals and graduation photos for the year book.
 If you have any questions about graduation exercises in May, please contact Student Life at: 215-885-2360 Ext.
-276. You do not need to participate in commencement exercises in May in order to be officially graduated from Manor College.

-3. Diplomas: Like graduation, diplomas are only distributed in May of each year.
+276. You do not need to participate in commencement exercises in May in order to be officially graduated from Manor College. - 3.
+Diplomas: Like graduation, diplomas are only distributed in May of each year.
 If you decide to participate in Commencement exercises in May, you will be given your diploma on stage by the College President.
-If you decide not to participate in commencement exercises, you will be mailed your diploma.
-If you have any questions about your eligibility to graduate or when you would be mailed your diploma in May, please contact Associate Dean of Academic Affairs 215-885-2360 Ext.
-223. The Assistant to the Assoc.
-Dean is also helpful and can be reached at Ext.
-297.

-4. Graduation Fee: There is a graduation fee.
+If you decide not to participate in commencement exercises, you will be mailed your diploma. - 4.
+Graduation Fee: There is a graduation fee.
 If you do not pay the graduation fee when you complete the Program (Aug., Dec or May), you will not be able to sit for the VTNE because the College will not consider you officially finished the Program.
-Therefore, be sure to pay the graduation fee when you register for externships.

-5. Official Transcripts and Verification Forms: A "Verification of Graduation" and a "Request for Transcript" form must be completed by VT students as part of the application for the Veterinary Technician National Exam (VTNE) and for a Pennsylvania license.
+Therefore, be sure to pay the graduation fee when you register for externships. - 5.
+Official Transcripts and Verification Forms: A "Verification of Graduation" and a "Request for Transcript" form must be completed by VT students as part of the application for the Veterinary Technician National Exam (VTNE) and for a Pennsylvania license.
 The applications can be accessed online at: